Buying a House Not Married? How to Protect Yourself

 The great irony?
 Marriage is a relatively recent phenomenon, legal property rights for women are practically brand-spanking-new, and we chose the wrong template for homeownership.

 Unlike married couple homeowners, unmarried couples lack automatic legal rights, protections, and benefits.
-This little detail impacts every aspect of owning a home and building wealth through traditional means.
+This impacts every aspect of owning a home and building wealth.

-The obvious elephant in the living room is the possibility of a breakup.
-Breaking up, though, is only the tip of the iceberg.
+The obvious elephant in the room is the possibility of a breakup.
+But that's the tip of the iceberg.

 Asset and liability management